samuisa/ARP_assignment1/README.md

 Finally, it sends its updated position to the blackboard process.

-**OBSTACLES** $\rightarrow$ This process generates a matrix of fixed obstacles based on a percentage of the window dimensions and sends this matrix to the blackboard process.
+**obstacles** $\rightarrow$ This process generates a matrix of fixed obstacles based on a percentage of the window dimensions and sends this matrix to the blackboard process.
+Every 5 seconds, an existing obstacle is removed and a new one is spawned in a random position.
+The system ensures that new obstacles do not overlap with existing targets (this mechanism is guaranteed by the balckboard process).

-**TARGETS** $\rightarrow$ This process generates the targets in the same manner as obstacles, ensuring they do not overlap with obstacles or borders, and sends them to the blackboar process.
+**target** $\rightarrow$ This process generates the targets in the same manner as obstacles, ensuring they do not overlap with obstacles or borders, and sends them to the blackboar process.
+When the drone's coordinates overlap with a target, this one disappears from the map.
+This work for each targets until all target are reached by the drone and a new array of targets are generated and appers on the map (this mechanism is guaranteed by the balckboard process).

 <div align="center">
   <img src="/images/ARP_diagramma.png" alt="Diagramma Architettura Drone" width="600"/>
 </div>

-**WATCHDOG** $\rightarrow$ A safety process that monitors the "liveness" of the entire system.
+**watchdog** $\rightarrow$ A safety process that monitors the "liveness" of the entire system.
 When each process have written its pid on the shared register file "pid_registry", the watchodg works as follow:
 - It reads the PIDs of all active processes.
 - Every 2 seconds, it sends a SIGUSR1 to all processes.
 - Each process have to respond sending a SIGUSR2 signal.